-In Spring 2025, eight UChicago students participated in a unique APL course, gaining firsthand experience in our dynamic work.
-They immersed themselves in how the arts foster neighborhood vibrancy, with a strong focus on relationship building, community engagement, and cultural stewardship.
-Discover the impactful learning journey of these students below.
+Discover the impactful work of those UChicago students who immersed themselves in a unique APL course during Spring 2025.
+They gained firsthand experience in how the arts can foster neighborhood vibrancy, focusing on relationship building, community engagement, and cultural stewardship.

 Arts + Public Life: Relationships, Engagement and Cultural Stewardship on Chicago’s South Side